bdadam/continuous-journey-as24/markdown.md

 - you can use just a little bit or everything
 - multicloud possible
 - we are on Amazon Web Services
 - EC2, Lambda, ECS, ELB, ALB
 - sometimes things just fail => retry, cache, leave it out
+- vendor lock in?

 ---